thomd/mad-pages/virtualenv.md

 Packages are stored in `~/.virtualenvs/`

-    mkvirtualenv -p python3 my\_project          # create and activate a new project workon my\_project                           # switch into virtualenv of my\_project
+    mkvirtualenv my\_project                     # create and activate a new project workon my\_project                           # switch into virtualenv of my\_project deactivate
-    deactivate